Durable agents with Vercel Workflow

 }

-examples/pr-review-agent/ starter — a ~60-line PR review agent with multi-turn durable sessions and evlog AI observability.
+examples/pr-review-agent/ starter: a ~60-line PR review agent with multi-turn durable sessions and evlog AI observability.
 Full walkthrough: Chat SDK.Presets and options

-All presets (code-review, issue-triage, repo-explorer, ci-ops, maintainer) work with createDurableGithubAgent.
+All presets (code-review, issue-triage, repo-explorer, ci-ops, security-audit, release-manager, maintainer) work with createDurableGithubAgent.
 Options mirror createGithubAgent for model, token, preset, instructions, and temperature, with additional pass-through for WorkflowAgentOptions fields like experimental_telemetry, onStepEnd, onEnd, and prepareStep.
 Use stopWhen (for example stepCountIs(n)) instead of the deprecated maxSteps parameter.

 Approval control and durable agents

 requireApproval maps to needsApproval on write tools.
-When a tool needs approval, WorkflowAgent pauses the workflow, emits an approval request to the stream, and resumes when the user approves or denies — the same UX as createGithubAgent, but durable across restarts.
+When a tool needs approval, WorkflowAgent pauses the workflow, emits an approval request to the stream, and resumes when the user approves or denies: the same UX as createGithubAgent, but durable across restarts.

 Wire the client with WorkflowChatTransport and a GET reconnect route ({api}/{runId}/stream) so long runs survive timeouts.
 The demo chat app toggles this with the shield icon.